Skip to content

 AI EngineResponses Mention RateCompetitor Mention RateGap

-With AI search processing over 800 million queries per week and growing at 527% year over year, that 25-point gap translated directly into lost pipeline.
-Every week Responses stayed behind was another week of prospects being directed to their competitor by default.
+With AI search processing over 800 million queries per week and growing at 527% year over year, that 25-point gap translated directly into lost signups.
+Every week Responses stayed behind was another week of creators being directed to their competitor by default.

 The Diagnosis